 - Always check your drains – Drains are typically neglected until they become clogged.
 You can keep your drains in working condition by pouring a cup of baking soda down the drain followed by a cup of vinegar.
 Use strainers in the sink and in the bathtub drains.
 Do your best to keep hair out of the sink and off the shower floor.
 Do not use chemical drain cleaners because they could damage the pipes.

 - Listen – If you hear your toilet making gurgling noises, there could be a drain problem in your house.
 Also, check for wet marks in the area of the floor drains.
 Gurgling sounds and wet areas are indicative of breaks in your drainage pipes.
-Call a plumber for repairs.
+Call a certified plumber for repairs.

 - Follow garbage disposal guidelines – Garbage disposals are not indestructible machines.
 When you throw in items that are not disposal-friendly, there could be blockages and an eventual demise of your machine.
 Items such as fruit pits, poultry skin, and bananas should never be put into the garbage disposal.